 Always start with the smallest dose to gauge your body’s response.
 If concerning symptoms develop, stop use immediately and consult a healthcare provider.

-In the United States, kava is completely legal at both federal and state levels.
-You can purchase, possess, and consume it without restrictions2.
-The FDA classifies kava as a dietary supplement, which means you’ll find it readily available in health food stores, online retailers, and specialty herb shops across all 50 states.
-There are no specific age restrictions beyond standard supplement guidelines.
+In the United States, kava is fully legal at both federal and state levels.
+You can buy, possess, and consume it without any restrictions2.
+The FDA classifies kava as a dietary supplement, making it widely available in health food stores, online retailers, and specialty herb shops across all 50 states.
+There are no federal age restrictions beyond standard supplement guidelines.

-Most European bans trace back to liver toxicity reports from the early 2000s.
-However, current research suggests these incidents involved contaminated products, poor-quality extracts, or dangerous combinations with alcohol and pharmaceuticals.
-Traditional noble kava preparations were not implicated.
+Most European restrictions trace back to liver toxicity reports from the early 2000s.
+However, recent research suggests the real culprits were contaminated products, poor-quality extracts, or kava mixed with alcohol and medications.
+Traditional noble kava preparations weren’t linked to these health concerns.

-For those enjoying kava at home in the US, it remains one of the most accessible legal herbs for relaxation.
+For US residents, kava remains one of the most accessible legal herbs for home relaxation.
 Planning to travel?
-Always check current regulations before you go—customs enforcement and penalties vary widely between countries.
+Always verify local laws before packing any kava products—enforcement and penalties vary significantly by country.

 1. Kava – Wikipedia, https://en.wikipedia.org/wiki/Kava